Considering a criminology course? We unpack the degree entry requirements needed for both in-year and Clearing criminology courses at UK universities.

 Criminology is the social examination of crime and its patterns.
 Studying a criminology course will have you exploring why crime occurs and how to prevent it.
 You'll draw on subject areas such as sociology, psychology and anthropology to further understand the wider contexts of crime and victimisation.

-The minimum UCAS Tariff points to study criminology range from 32 points (EE at A-level; PP at BTEC level) to 152 (A*AA at A-level; D*DD at BTEC level).
+The minimum criminology degree requirements range from 32 (EE at A-level; PP at BTEC level) to 152 (A*AA at A-level; D*DD at BTEC level) UCAS points.

-Most universities don’t ask for specific A-levels.
+Most universities don’t have specific criminology A-level requirements.
 General studies and critical thinking usually cannot be counted as part of your points total.

 BTECs are accepted by most universities for a criminology degree.
 Some will require you to have a BTEC National or Extended Diploma in a related subject but this varies between universities.
 You’ll need a D*DD for the top universities but could find a place on a course with as little as PP.

 You’ll need to have a minimum of five GCSEs at grade C/4 or higher.
-Most universities require English and mathematics.
+Most universities require English and mathematics, but other than those two, the majority of unis won't have specific criminology GCSE requirements.

 Some criminology courses will ask that you have a 6, 5, 5 at Higher Level.
 Most criminology courses won't require you to have studied a specific subject but may ask you to have at least either a grade 4 at Higher Level English or grade 5 at Standard Level English.